 How does Covenant Theological Seminary make my job easier?

-Remainder Unitrust–A tax-exempt unitrust pays five percent or more each year to the recipients for one or two lives or for a specified term.
+–A tax-exempt unitrust pays five percent or more each year to the recipients for one or two lives or for a specified term.
+Remainder Annuity Trust

-Charitable Gift Annuity–The charitable gift annuity makes fixed payments for one or two lives.
+–The charitable gift annuity makes fixed payments for one or two lives.
 Part of the payout may be tax free.
+Deferred Gift Annuity

 We can provide client customized calculations and presentations on each of the above.